Alternate Lines Explained: How to Use Alternate Spreads, Totals, and Moneylines

 Alternate Spreads: Buying and Selling Points

-The standard spread is what the sportsbook posts as its primary line.
-If the Chiefs are -6.5 against the Broncos at -110, that's the market number.
+The standard spread is what the sportsbook posts as its primary line — the market consensus number.
+If the Chiefs are -6.5 against the Broncos at -110, that's where the book thinks the line balances action.
 Alternate spreads let you move that 6.5 in either direction.

 Selling points goes the other way.
 Chiefs -10.5 at +150?
 You're accepting a tougher spread in exchange for a bigger payout.
-The bet wins less often, but when it does, you're collecting plus-money.
+The bet wins less often, but when it hits, you're collecting plus-money.

-Key numbers matter here.
-In football, the numbers 3 and 7 are critical because so many games are decided by a field goal or a touchdown.
-Moving a spread across 3 or 7 is more expensive than moving it from, say, 8.5 to 9.5.
-Sportsbooks know this and price it accordingly.
+Key numbers matter enormously here, especially in football.
+The numbers 3 and 7 are critical because roughly 15% of NFL games land on exactly 3 and another 9% on exactly 7.
+Moving a spread across 3 or 7 costs significantly more than moving it from, say, 8.5 to 9.5.
+Sportsbooks know this and price it accordingly — crossing the 3 might cost you an extra 20-25 cents in juice compared to a non-key number adjustment.

 Alternate Totals: Adjusting the Over/Under